 We know that many NGOs do not like or trust or don't like to work with Local Governments in Africa for various reasons.
 Indeed, there have been some challenges in the past.
-But we stronlgy believe (backed up by many examples) that putting the Local Government in the lead of planning, installation and maintenance, is the best way in the end to have sustainable development.
-They will always be there, they will build up the regional institutional memory, while NGOs and the private sector have a tendency to dissapear after a while.
+But we strongly believe (backed up by many examples) that putting the Local Government in the lead of planning, installation, and maintenance, is the best way in the end to have sustainable development.
+They will always be there, they will build up the regional institutional memory, while NGOs and the private sector have a tendency to disappear after a while.

 The HandPump Caretaker (HPC)

-Please note: that this person is NOT supposed to repair the pump, he/she is just responsable for the daily operation, such as opening and closing the pump when needed, organizing the fetching of water in case of high demand, keeping lifestock away from the pump and cleaning of the area around the pump.
+Please note: that this person is NOT supposed to repair the pump, he/she is just responsible for the daily operation, such as opening and closing the pump when needed, organizing the fetching of water in case of high demand, keeping livestock away from the pump and cleaning of the area around the pump.

 Sometimes the HPC is paid (about US$ 10,- to max 20 US$ per month) for this activity, this is up to the community, or up to the user group of the pump to decide.

 When people should pay a fixed amount per bucket, best is that they pay directly to the HPC.
-In that case we advise to use "BlueCoins" to pay for a bucket of 20 liter of water.
-BlueCoins make payment more easy and can be obtained with the BluePump country dealer.
+In that case, we advise using "BlueCoins" to pay for a bucket of 20 liters of water.
+BlueCoins make payment easier and can be obtained with the BluePump country dealer.